Skip to main content

 Apply for the Disability Tax Credit (DTC)

 Federal.
-Opens the RDSP savings plan and Child Disability Benefit.
+DTC approval is required for RDSP access and Child Disability Benefit eligibility.
 Retroactive up to 10 years.

 How: Get Form T2201 from CRA.
 Your doctor fills Part B. Submit online through CRA My Account or by mail.